Kristina01111000/WordPressTheme/README.md

 To Do:

 	-> make join now sections work with color scheme
+		-> making then buttons -> easy and look good
 	-> look at site icon -> keep or change? background transparent?
 		-> check with him
 	-> add the google fonts from email